**Small Visitor Attraction of the Year Award Winner 2019*

 ‘Logically it should not still be standing up!’

-Seeing the tumbling architecture of Little Moreton Hall for the first time, engineers in 1990 could not believe their eyes.
-Fortunately this timber-framed building, curled around with a scenic moat, has defied logic for over 500 years.
+It’s not your eyes playing tricks on you.
+Seeing the tumbling architecture of Little Moreton Hall for the first time, engineers in 1990 could not believe their eyes either.
+Fortunately, this timber-framed building, curled around with a scenic moat, has defied logic for over 500 years.
+Step back in time inside this higgledy-piggledy house and discover what everyday Tudor life tells us about the way we live today.

 Knot just a garden